AqwamCreates/DataPredict-Agent/docs/index.md

 * Agents can learn from their environments, and enchance this capability further with deep reinforcement learning from [DataPredict](https://aqwamcreates.github.io/DataPredict/) and [DataPredict Neural](https://aqwamcreates.github.io/DataPredict-Neural/).

-* Agents can have initial hidden prompts as well as regular hidden prompts for custom personalities and identities.
+* Agents can have add-on hidden prompts as well as regular hidden prompts for custom personalities and identities.

 * Agents can have global memories so that agents can remember conversations between the player, the agents, and the rest of the group.